arnavb/project-euler-solutions-cpp/README.md

 ### License

 This project is licensed under GNU GPLv3 License, as outlined in [LICENSE](./LICENSE).
-Before using the any of the code in this project, please read the license and follow its requirements.
+Before using any of the code in this project, please read the license and follow its requirements.